Hello! Today, I have a great extra income story to share from my friend Kristin. Enjoy!

 - Help a client set-up a business Pinterest account

-- Set-up Tailwind or Board Booster, which are two popular pinning schedulers
+- Set-up Tailwind, which are two popular pinning schedulers

 - Analyze a client’s existing performance and offer suggestions for improvement